IT21314742/Circular-Progress-Bar/README.md

-Introduce visual elegance and functionality to
+Introduce visual elegance and functionality to your web projects